 Prior to implementation, construction traffic management measures will require the preparation of approved TCPs.
 TCPs indicate the road worksite arrangements to ensure the safety of all road users as well as workers at the site.

-Works that have been identified as requiring a TCP are detailed as follows.
+Works that have been identified as requiring a TCP are Gates 3 and 4.